Learn how semantically annotated texts enhance the delivery of content online with Ontotext's News On the Web (NOW) demo.

 Semantic annotation suggesting that Samsung and Huawei are competitors.

 These concepts can be further related to each other, depending on the reader’s information needs and interests.

 We now know that Chung works as an analyst in Nomura.
 And what he said about the smartphone market.

-The above described capabilities stem from a process, key to the platform, and that is the process of concept extraction (called also “semantic annotation”).
-This process is about identifying concrete concepts, named entities, numbers, datasets and similar objects.
-In plain English this means automated adding of additional information to a free flowing text thus making the content easy to reuse and repurpose.
+The above-described capabilities stem from a process, key to the Ontotext Platform, and that is the process of concept extraction.
+This process is about identifying specific concepts, named entities, numbers, datasets and similar objects.
+In plain English, this means automated adding of additional information to free-flowing text thus making the content easy to reuse and repurpose.